Dear President Obama:

 Our country is at a crossroads.
 Although our economy has started to improve especially for those on Wall St., many of us are still left without jobs or scrambling to survive on the much lower wages employers get away with offering.

 As a result, low wage workers are standing up for a real wage and the respect they deserve.
 From Walmart to McDonalds, workers at our largest and most egregious companies are taking bold action for themselves, for our country and for us all.

 So far, Walmart has responded by breaking labor laws and firing and disciplining many of the workers who are brave enough to speak up.
 It’s time for our labor laws to be upheld.
 Americans like you and I must decide if we are going to continue down the current path to economic destruction and destitution for the majority or insist on changing course and insist that those who work for a living ought to make a living.

 Legal Notice: UFCW and OUR Walmart have the purpose of helping Walmart employees as individuals or groups in their dealings with Walmart over labor rights and standards and their efforts to have Walmart publicly commit to adhere to labor rights and standards.
 UFCW and OUR Walmart have no intent to have Walmart recognize or bargain with UFCW or OUR Walmart as the representative of its employees.
-Courts have enjoined non-Associate UFCW and OUR Walmart agents from entering any Walmart property, except to shop, in Arkansas ((read order), Florida ((read order), Texas ((read order), Colorado (read order), and Maryland ((read order); and in California from entering inside stores (read order).
+Courts have enjoined non-Associate UFCW and OUR Walmart agents from entering any Walmart property, except to shop, in Arkansas (read order), Florida (read order), Texas (read order), Colorado (read order), Ohio (read order), and Maryland (read order); and in California from entering inside stores (read order).